Yoohoo-cf/password_manager/README.md

 * Generate strong random passwords containing letters, numbers, and symbols.
 * Save passwords along with website and email/username information.
 * Copy the generated password to the clipboard for easy pasting.
+* Search email and password associated with the website name you saved in your data(data.json).
 * Simple and user-friendly GUI.

 ### Installation